Nonprofit advertising examples: Inspiration for ad campaigns

 Now that you’ve seen examples of great nonprofit ads — and you’ve seen that it’s not that hard — it’s time to launch your own campaign.
 There are ad campaigns that can target people at locations like a convention or a college campus while others follow the people who never finished sending in their donation.

-Below are just two of the most popular ad campaigns that you can start running today, bringing in new audiences or boosting your current donation drive:
+Below are five of the most popular ad campaigns that you can start running today, bringing in new audiences or boosting your current donation drive:

-- Geofencing.
-By tracking users’ GPS, RFID, and Wi-Fi locations, geofencing campaigns can target users in a specific area.
+By tracking a person’s GPS, RFID, or Wi-Fi locations, geofencing campaigns can target potential supporters in a specific area.
 If there’s a convention coming up about your cause, you can get in front of that whole audience.
 Or if you’ve found that local churches get excited about your cause, you can pick a few larger congregations in your city.